cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/monitoring.rst

 Briefly, this utility displays every node in the cluster, their status, and available resources for each of these.
-The resources (CPUs, Memory, and GPUs) columns are colored as follows: Yellow indicates resources that have been reserved; green indicates resources that are actively being used; purple indicates resources that may be inaccessible due to other resources being reserved (e.g. RAM being inaccessible due to all CPUs being reserved vice versa); and black indicates resources that are unavailable due to nodes being offline or under maintenance.
+The resources (CPUs, Memory, and GPUs) columns are colored as follows:

+-  Yellow indicates resources that have been reserved;

+-  Green indicates resources that are actively being used;

+-  Purple indicates resources that may be inaccessible due to other resources being reserved.
+This is based on the assumption that each job gets ~16 GB of RAM by default, and the resources may therefore still be usable for jobs with custom requirements.

+-  Black indicates resources that are unavailable due to nodes being offline or under maintenance.

 .. note::